Enter the statement line item and the total base figure into the calculator to calculate the vertical analysis.

 Calculate the base amount.

 Perform the vertical analysis using the formula above.

-A vertical analysis is the process of analyzing financial statements as a percentage of a total base item.
+A vertical analysis is a process of analyzing financial statements as a percentage of a total base item.
 In other words, the ratio of a statement line item to the base item.

-Vertical analysis is most often used when looking at income statements, balance sheets, or cash flow statements to understand how each line item effects the overall statements.
+Vertical analysis is most often used when looking at income statements, balance sheets, or cash flow statements to understand how each line item affects the overall statements.